OBAKENGPIERRE/windows-authentication-bruteforce-detection-lab/README.md

 Security monitoring tools such as SIEM platforms can correlate registry changes and PowerShell process creation events to identify persistence mechanisms.

+Lab 4 — SIEM Threat Detection with Microsoft Sentinel Overview

+This lab demonstrates how a Security Operations Center (SOC) detects authentication attacks using a cloud SIEM platform.

+Windows security logs were ingested into Microsoft Sentinel using Azure Arc and the Azure Monitor Agent.
+Detection rules were then created using Kusto Query Language (KQL) to identify brute-force authentication attempts.

+The lab simulates a brute-force attack against a Windows system and demonstrates how the attack appears inside a SIEM environment.

+MITRE ATT&CK Technique:

+T1110 – Brute Force
+Lab Architecture
+Windows Endpoint
+      ↓
+Azure Arc
+      ↓
+Azure Monitor Agent
+      ↓
+Log Analytics Workspace
+      ↓
+Microsoft Sentinel SIEM
+      ↓
+KQL Detection Rules
+      ↓
+SOC Incident
+Log Ingestion Setup

+The Windows system was connected to Azure using Azure Arc.
+The Azure Monitor Agent was installed to collect Windows Security Events.

+Security events collected included:

+4624 – Successful logon
+4625 – Failed logon
+4688 – Process creation

+These logs were forwarded to a Log Analytics Workspace and analyzed by Microsoft Sentinel.

+Threat Detection Query

+A KQL query was created to detect potential brute-force login attempts.

+SecurityEvent
+| where EventID == 4625
+| summarize FailedAttempts = count() by Account, Computer, bin(TimeGenerated, 5m)
+| where FailedAttempts >= 5

+The query identifies accounts experiencing multiple failed login attempts within a five-minute window.

+Detection Rule

+A Sentinel Analytics Rule was created using the query.

+Configuration:

+Rule Type: Scheduled Query
+Severity: Medium
+Schedule: Every 5 minutes
+Alert Threshold: ≥ 1 result

+When the query detects multiple failed login attempts, Sentinel automatically generates a security alert.

+Incident Creation

+When the simulated brute-force attack was performed, the detection rule triggered and created a new incident inside Microsoft Sentinel.

+The incident contained:

+Alert name
+Affected account
+Computer name
+Time window of attack
+Number of failed attempts

+This demonstrates how SOC analysts identify authentication attacks using SIEM detection rules.

+Skills Demonstrated:

+SIEM deployment and configuration
+Azure Arc endpoint onboarding
+Security log ingestion
+KQL threat hunting
+Detection rule engineering
+SOC incident analysis
+Authentication attack detection

 ## Future Lab Expansion

 Additional detection labs will be added to this repository to simulate other common attacker techniques, including: